ahmadmusta22/parking-management/parking-front/DEMO_GUIDE.md

 ## Conclusion

-This demo showcases a production-ready parking reservation system with:
+This demo showcases a fully functional parking reservation system designed for local development and testing with:
 - ✅ Complete visitor and subscriber flows
 - ✅ Real-time WebSocket updates
 - ✅ Comprehensive admin controls